-Policy and Guidance - Participation Question Answer How do we determine if a student requires an Early Literacy Alternate Assessment?
+Question Answer How do we determine if a student requires an Early Literacy Alternate Assessment?
 Students should be provided the opportunity to be administered the standard literacy assessment before determining the need for the State of Iowa's Dynamic Learning Maps Aligned K-6 Early Literacy Alternate Assessment.
 To ensure students are not inappropriately placed in the Dynamic Learning Maps Aligned K-6 Early Literacy Alternate Assessment, IEP teams will use the Early Literacy Assessment Students with Significant Disabilities: Flowchart of Options as a starting point in the decision making for participation in the Early Literacy Assessments.
-Review of the State of Iowa's Participation Guidelines for Iowa's Alternate Assessments will also support IEP team decision in appropriately placing the student in the correct Early Literacy Assessment.
-Where may I find the "Early Literacy Assessment Students with Significant Cognitive Disabilities: Flowchart of Options"?
-The "Early Literacy Assessment Students with Significant Cognitive Disabilities: Flowchart of Options" is located on the IDE Alternate Assessment webpage .
-Alternate Assessment Students with Significant Cognitive Disabilities: Flowchart of Options", who can assist me in determining what alternate procedures with standard tests I should use with my student?
+Review the State of Iowa's Participation Guidelines for Iowa's Alternate Assessments will also support IEP team decision in appropriately placing the student in the correct Early Literacy Assessment.
+Where may I find the Early Literacy Assessment Students with Significant Cognitive Disabilities: Flowchart of Options?
+The Early Literacy Assessment Students with Significant Cognitive Disabilities: Flowchart of Options on the IDE Alternate Assessment webpage.
+In using the Early Literacy Alternate Assessment Students with Significant Cognitive Disabilities: Flowchart of Options, who can assist me in determining what alternate procedures with standard tests I should use with my student?
 Appropriate accommodations for assessments are typically provided within the administration guidance documents for each individual assessment.
-Test administrators must ensure alternate procedures do not violate the accommodations permitted with an assessment.
-IEP support-related personnel such as Speech-Language Pathologists, Occupational Therapists, Physical Therapists, and Assistive Technology Coach can assist in ensuring the student can access, participate and respond to the standard assessment questions.
-Are the criteria for participation the same for the Yes, the criteria for participation applies to all Alternate Assessments and should be marked as such on the IEP.
-Early Literacy Alternate assessment as for the Participation in any assessment designed around alternate academic achievement standards requires that students reflect the pervasive nature of a significant cognitive disability.
+Test administrators must ensure alternate procedures do not violate the accommodations permitted with a particular assessment.
+IEP support related personnel such as Speech-Language Pathologists, Occupational Therapists, Physical Therapists, and Assistive Technology Coach can assist in ensuring the student can access, participate and respond to the standard assessment questions.